momochi000/typewar/README.md

 #### REFACTOR: namespace our Sprite sheet properly under typewar
 #### Esc to bail out of typing a text fragment
 But only if you have the requisite skill
-#### Consider making text fragments small when live and large when active
-#### Build a better method of attaching css classes to text fragments
-See TextFragmentEntity.js for TODO notes.
 #### Add a state machine to text fragments and use that to keep track of whether they can be typed or not.
-#### Make player stagger/stumble when one if their text fragments crosses untyped
-#### Try giving the fragments acceleration instead of speed.
-OOh better yet, give some a flat speed and some an accel.
 #### Particle system setup
 #### Rails backend loads text dictionaries and sends them to the game engine